jsantell/mozilla-tree-status/README.md

 # jetpack-tree-status

-Firefox Addon for displaying the status of the integration trees
+Firefox Addon for displaying the status of the integration trees.